Sleep Apnea 101

 Find out which one is right for you

 What Is a CPAP/BiPAP/APAP Machine?

 CPAP/BiPAP/APAP are ventilators used to treat sleep apnea.
 Downsides of using these machines include bulkiness, discomfort due to masks and headgear, and noise from the motor.
-A custom oral appliance, or COA, is an alternative that solves the problems of a ventilator like a CPAP, BiPAP, or APAP machine.
+Oral appliance therapy, or OAT, is an alternative that solves the problems of a ventilator like a CPAP, BiPAP, or APAP machine.

 Reduce your risk of sleep apnea